 First, for this recipe, we used dried roses which are good for healing the heart, finding the joy in every day, and resetting from the stored energy you may have received.
 While accepting joy into your life with the roses, I added a little bit of dried lavender to the mix.
 Lavender is good for calming the nervous system, relaxing, and ridding yourself of anxiety.

 While soaking, we might as well take care of the most important organ in our body, the skin.
 That’s where the Calendula comes in.
 Calendula helps with eczema and dry skin and it’s known for its antiseptic properties.
-So while you relax and breath in the soothing properties of Lavender and Rose, your skin gets healed with the Calendula.
+So while you relax and breathe in the soothing properties of Lavender and Rose, your skin gets healed with the Calendula.

 Finally, I added a little bit of Tulsi Basil.
 It’s a natural anti-inflammatory and helps the body rid of stress.
 With all of the stress relievers in these herbal bath salts, you can start to see how this adds a little more magic to your bath time routine.

 Essential Oils are Essential for the Herbal Bath Salts

 The herbs in each herbal bath salt provide a natural and beautiful way to add some healing properties to the mix.
 The essential oils kick it up a notch by giving you a little more magical properties.